Music-Player-App/reja-beats-music-player/README.md

 # Music Search Player

 Music Search Player is a React-based web app that allows users to search for music using the iTunes API.
 It displays a list of songs based on the search query and allows users to preview each song using an audio player.
+---
+Connected Backend
+This app connects to a custom backend service (Music-Player-Backend) that handles:

+User authentication (JWT)

+Uploading and managing user songs

+Media file storage with Cloudinary

 ##  How It Works